My kids are getting older and sometimes it becomes a battle to get them to complete schoolwork and chores.

 Set Realistic Goals

 We have pared down our homeschool work to only what is necessary and interesting.
+We’re quite the unschoolers these days.

 I conference with my teen each week to help her stay focused.
 My job is as a coach now, guiding her to make the best decisions for high school.
+She works as a Red Cross volunteer two full days each week.
+Her academic load is heavy and hard.

 I have to help my other kids decide which activities they want to focus on.
 Our budget and schedule won’t allow us to do it all!